-BBC Two has announced a new Amy Winehouse documentary to mark a decade since her death.
+BBC Two is to air a new Amy Winehouse documentary to mark a decade since her death tonight.

-The BBC share: "Ten years after the death of one of the UK’s greatest musical icons, Amy Winehouse: 10 Years On will explore who she really was through those who knew her best, shining a light on parts of her life that have, to date, not been heard about
+The BBC share: "Ten years after the death of one of the UK’s greatest musical icons, Reclaiming Amy will explore who she really was through those who knew her best, shining a light on parts of her life that have, to date, not been heard about

 "Amy’s story will be told primarily through her mum, Janis - a figure close to Amy whom we have yet to hear a lot from and whose version of events often differs from the narrative we have been told before.